 DC is all about networking.
 Growing your network is an essential part of being successful in DC, and playing social sports opens up hundreds of possible connections.
 Countless lifelong friendships, business deals, and even marriages have been born on the social sports fields (or in the bars afterwards).

 With the National Mall often being referred to as the “Nation’s Front Lawn,” you can’t help but appreciate the uniquely American spirit and experience you take part in when you play in or witness people enjoying a pastime at the base of the Washington Monument or with the Capital Building in the background.

 What are the reasons you play social sports (or what are the reasons you haven’t yet)?
 Drop a comment below with the answer!

 Ready to get into the game?
-Make sure to sign up for DC Fray’s spring leagues before March 20!
+Make sure to sign up for DC Fray’s fall leagues before September 11!

 JOIN A SOCIAL SPORTS LEAGUE »